crcn/tandem-old/README.md

   <h1 align="center">Tandem (Preview)</h1>
 </p>

 > Tandem is still very new, so expect bugs.
 If you'd like to contribute or use Tandem at your company, feel free to reach out to hello@tandemcode.com.

 [Download latest version](https://github.com/tandemcode/tandem/releases)

-Tandem is a web component builder that's designed to work with many languages & frameworks (currently works with React apps, more support is planned after [Alpha](https://github.com/tandemcode/tandem/projects/10)).
-The tooling is inspired by Sketch, Figma, & VSCode, and are based on web standards.

-The primary goal for Tandem is to provide a faster, easier, safer, and more scalable way of building web applications of any kind.
+Tandem is a UI builder for web applications.
+It currently works with [React](https://reactjs.org/) - other languages & frameworks will be supported in the future.
+The primary goal for Tandem is to provide a faster, easier, safer, and more scalable way of creating UIs for web applications of any kind.

 ![Split view](./assets/screenshots/v10.1.7.png)

 ### Highlights

 - Tandem was used to build itself as a litmus test.
 - Designed to work with existing code (currently only React).
 - Unopinionated, so you can adapt Tandem to fit your needs.
 - UI files can be split out into multiple files, and organized however you want.
 - Handwritten HTML & CSS can be mixed with Tandem UIs (this is helpful if you need to integrate complex code).
 - Not a code replacement.
 Tandem only allows you to create simple HTML & CSS.
 - Few abstractions.
 Tandem gives you transparent tooling that's based on web standards.